EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/docs/RulesEngine.md

 Some blocks may return an interesting number,boolean, or text value.
 You may access it expressions in the next block as the variable _ just like many scientific calculators.

 Scenes can also "inherit" rules from another cue.
 This works recursively, and loops are automatically detected and stopped.

+Any "go to cue" type command, including the normal "next cue" feature, cue may have URL style params as in "cuename?key=value".

+You will then  be able to access that value within expressions as "KWARGS['key']".
+The 'KWARGS' listing is always there.
+Acessing nonexistant vals will just return the empty string.
+This essentially lets you pass "arguments" to a cue when entering it.

 ## Available functions in expressions